HC123abc/Mindful-Meal-Planner-CSC207-Project-/README.md

 Generating recipe page:

-- Upon clicking the "Generate Recipe" button, the application will retrieve the current time from the user's device using a relevant Java package (have to research this).
-This information will help in distinguishing for breakfast, lunch, or dinner.
-The application will then make an API call to either ChatGPT or a website with recipes to fetch a recipe.
-Then retrieved recipe will be shown to the user by a concise description of the dish, calories, and hopefully, an image for visual reference (if this is easy to do).
+- Upon clicking the "Generate Recipe" button.
+The application will then make an API call to a website with recipes to fetch a recipe.
+Then retrieved recipe will be shown to the user by a concise description of the dish, and hopefully, an image for visual reference.
 - Users will have the choice to either proceed with cooking the suggested recipe by clicking the "Cook This" button, or they can opt to re-roll for a different suggestion.
 If they choose to proceed, they will be directed to the detailed recipe page.
 Here, they will find a list of required ingredients and step-by-step instructions.
 A star button will be positioned in the bottom right corner, allowing users to save recipes in their favorites collection for future reference.
+- They can also favourite and unfavourite the recipe here.